-Eighty-two years have passed since that Monday night when 16 men from 11 companies gathered together for the first meeting of the Los Angeles Paint and Varnish Production Club.
+Ninety-eight years have passed since that Monday night when 16 men from 11 companies gathered together for the first meeting of the Los Angeles Paint and Varnish Production Club.
 The date was May 4, 1924.
 The place was the City Club, 833 South Spring Street.
 Early membership records are obscure, but it is recorded that 15 companies were represented by 1929, and total membership had grown to 54 by 1936.
 Originally, membership was restricted to representatives of paint and varnish producers.
 In 1937, raw material salesmen were invited to attend meetings and in the early forties were offered Inactive (Associate) Membership.

 The first roster was printed in 1946 and listed 142 members.
 Ten years later membership had grown to 317, was 513 by 1966 and reached 590 in 1978-79.
 A new record of 653 members was set in 1997-98.

-The Los Angeles Club joined the National Association of Paint and Varnish Production Clubs (Federation) in 1927 and in 1936 adopted a Constitution and By-laws as recommended by the Federation.
+The Los Angeles Club joined the National Association of Paint and Varnish Production Clubs (Federation) in 1927 and in 1936 adopted a Constitution and By-Laws as recommended by the Federation.
 The name was changed to the Los Angeles Society for Coatings Technology in 1960, and in 1965 the Society was incorporated under California law.

-Records mention speakers making use of “lantern slides” in the twenties and talking moving pictures in the thirties.
+Records mention speakers making use of “lantern slides” in the twenties and taking moving pictures in the thirties.
 At the first joint meeting of the Executive Committees of the Golden Gate and Los Angeles Clubs in 1954, it was agreed to coordinate programs between the two groups.
 This was later extended to include the Rocky Mountain and Pacific Northwest Societies and is still in effect.

 In 1944, the December meeting was officially designated as “Ladies Night” and was held at the Rosslyn Hotel.
 This function became the annual Christmas Party which was held in lieu of the December meeting until 1960.
 “Ladies Night” was changed to February and came to be called “Spouses’ Night.”
 The annual Summer Party originated in the late forties and was held for several years at the Pasadena Athletic Club and then moved to the Huntington Hotel.
 Later it was held at the Pomona Country Club, the Queen Mary, The Castaway, the Sportsmen’s Lodge and the Long Beach Elks Club.